Andre-Gaggetti-Campos/QL-TTT/README.md

 # QL-TTT

-Q-Learning-TicTacToe (or QL-TTT) is an inline CLI program where users can train bots with customizable conditions, pitch the bots against eachother, play against a bot, or play by themselves, all in a 3x3 or unique 5x5 TicTacToe environment.
+Q-Learning-TicTacToe (or QL-TTT) is an inline CLI program where users can train bots with customizable conditions, pitch the bots against eachother, play against a bot, or play by themselves, all in any sized square TicTacToe environment.

 ## Roadmap